 sidra install aadapplications --help and the information will be displayed:

-Several commands through the process need to be passed the same information.
-To avoid this, there is an specific command that creates a profile with that common shared information between them, which is the
+To avoid duplicating typing efforts, there is a specific command that creates a profile with the common shared information for a series of steps.
+This is the

 sidra profile create --help.